-Malaysia is not the only country that makes laksa.
-Check out Indonesian Cibinong Laksa – a regional version from West Java.
+Indonesian Cibinong Laksa – Malaysia is not the only country that makes laksa.
+Check out Indonesia’s regional version from West Java.
 This filling soup is a protein packed meal!

 There are many dishes popular in both Malaysia and Indonesia and both countries will argue until the end about which country can claim its origins.
 Laksa is one of those dishes.
 The dishes will have the same name as the two countries’ languages are very similar and have the same vocabulary in many instances.
 Laksa is very popular in Malaysia, its second national dish after Nasi Lemak.
 Most people associate laksa mostly with Malaysian cuisine, but don’t tell the Indonesians that.